25prabhu10/notes/docs/Concepts/Web/HTTP_Cookie.md

 The cookie specifications:

-- Can support cookies as large as **4,096 bytes in size**.
+- Can support cookies as large as **4,096 bytes in size**
-- Can support at least **50 cookies per domain** (i.e. per website).
+- Can support at least **50 cookies per domain** (i.e. per website)
-- Can support at least **3,000 cookies in total**.
+- Can support at least **3,000 cookies in total**

 ## Setting A Cookie

-- Cookies are set using `Set-Cookie` header field, sent in an HTTP response from the web server.
+- Cookies are set using `Set-Cookie` header field, sent in an HTTP response from the web server

 _Example:_